Cutaneous fold theory, evolution and pathology

 • Stretch marks

-Stretch marks, also called «Striae», are simply folds that are pulled open by an enlargement of part of the body, usually due to puberty, pregnancy, muscle building, weight gain, ...
+Stretch marks, also called «Striae», are simply folds that are pulled open by the rapid growth of a body part, usually due to puberty, pregnancy, muscle building, weight gain, ...

-Normally, the folds are kept closed by the epidermis formed within each one to protect the skin against tearing.
+Normally, they would be kept closed by the epidermis that forms inside each one to protect the skin from tearing.

-When a sudden growth happens, the stretching pulls on the skin and opens some folds.
+When a sudden growth happens, the skin becomes so stretched that the tension opens some of the folds.

 Since part of their protective hardness is removed, they feel soft.